-Palos Verdes Homes owners can participate in the 38th annual Coastal Cleanup Day here in Palos Verdes.
-This worldwide beach clean up program, is said to have the largest number of volunteers on the planet.
+Palos Verdes Homes owners can participate in the 39th annual Coastal Cleanup Day here in Palos Verdes.
+This worldwide clean up program is held in more than 100 countries, and is said to have the largest number of volunteers on the planet.
 California Coastal Cleanup Day was started in 1985 by the California Coastal Commission.

 Palos Verdes homes owners have some of the cleanest beaches and we can all do our part to keep them this way.
-Heal the Bay is again reporting that Palos Verdes beaches and coves are in the current top Honor Roll 2021-2022 list for California.
-This means that our local waters have received grades of A and A+ throughout the year.
+Heal the Bay reports every year on the Palos Verdes beaches and coves.
+Due to the heavy rains this year, we did not make the top Honor Roll list for California.
 Heal the Bay assigns weekly grades to more than 500 sites along the West Coast for summer dry-weather water quality and to another 60 locations that are on year round monitoring.
 Heal the Bay is a nonprofit environmental organization dedicated to making Southern California coastal waters and watersheds safe, healthy and clean.
 They use science, education, community action and advocacy to pursue their mission.

 Abalone Cove is located at 5970 Palos Verdes Drive South, Rancho Palos Verdes.
 For more information call (310) 544-5260, or go to www.LosSerenos.org.
 There is free parking for the event 45 minutes before the event and 30 minutes after the event ends.

 To read my prior article on the City of Rancho Palos Verdes Abalone Cove Coastal Cleanup Day click here.

 Photo courtesy of Los Serenos de Point Vicente